Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

-- Ibuprofen: Ibuprofen on the other hand, is the generic name for brands such as Advil and Motrin.
+- Ibuprofen: Ibuprofen, on the other hand, is the generic name for brands such as Advil and Motrin.
 It is the most common drug prescribed to individuals suffering from a bruised breastbone.

 These medicines should be taken with caution.
-Although they can be bought OTC, it's important to ask the recommendation of a doctor to ensure that no complications shall arise.
+Although they can be bought OTC, it's important to ask the recommendation of a doctor to ensure that no complications arise.

 Doctors would most likely recommend ample rest time and home treatments along with medications.
-Cold compress and a healthy diet are the typically advised by doctors upon consultation.
+Cold compress and a healthy diet are typically advised by doctors upon consultation.

 Home Treatments for Sternum Contusion